 Leonardo da Vinci And The Sfumato Technique

-When an artist uses the Sfumato technique, there is a soft transition between the different colors and tones that the artist is using.
-Many artists use this when painting faces as the softer transitions help to give a more realistic image.
+When an artist uses the Sfumato technique, there is a soft transition between the different colors and tones used by the artist.
+Many artists use this when painting faces, as the softer transitions help to give a more realistic image.

 Leonardo also used this technique for many of his backgrounds, where he blended the colors of the background to give a kind of smoke illusion.

-Other Prominent Artist That Used The Sfumato Technique
+Other Prominent Artists That Used The Sfumato Technique

 Leonardo was not the only artist that used the sfumato technique.
 Some artists followed Leonardo, who was known as Leonardeschi.

 Leonardeschi was a large group of artists who worked in Leonardo’s studio or under the influence of Leonardo da Vinci.
 Many artists who followed him and studied under him were in other parts of Europe.

 Bernardo Luini and Funisi were considered part of the Leonardeschi group of artists.

 Some of the other prominent artists who also used the sfumato technique included Antonio da Correggio, Raphael, and Giorgione.
 Raphael’s “Madonna of the Meadow” painting is an excellent example of Sfumato, especially around Mary’s face.